usbong/UsbongKit/README.md

-# UsbongFramework
+# UsbongKit
 [![License](https://img.shields.io/badge/license-ALv2-blue.svg)](./LICENSE)

-UsbongFramework is a framework that contains the main components for Usbong.
+UsbongKit is a framework that contains the main components for Usbong.

 # License